achuzhmarov/test-tutorial/README.md

     gradle bootRun

-If you do not have gradle installed, you can run using
+If you do not have gradle installed, you can use

     ./gradlew bootRun

-Than you can check if application is running with curl:
+You can use curl to send some requests:

     curl -X POST http://localhost:8080/product/new -H 'Content-Type: application/json' -d '{"name": "product_name", "isAdvertised": true, "price": 1.01}' curl http://localhost:8080/product/0